-- 1. Students demonstrate an in-depth understanding of techniques, concepts and philosophies of art and art history. - 2.
-Students exhibit the knowledge and skills of professionals in the art world, by - a.
+1. Students demonstrate an increasing depth of understanding in the techniques, concepts and theories of art and art history.

+2. Students exhibit the knowledge and skills of professionals in the art world, by

+- a.
 Participation in a professional art association - b.
 Interacting with professional artists in a variety of settings - c.
-Taking works from conception to completion. - 3.
-Students create works of art that exhibit originality and increasing artistic maturity. - 4.
-Students in specific art majors will demonstrate additional competencies for their major as listed below. - a.
-An Art Education Major will be able to: - Plan and deliver art education lesson plans - Articulate a personal philosophy of education
+Taking works from conception to completion.

+3. Students in specific art majors will demonstrate additional competencies for their major as listed below.

+- a.
+An Art Education Major will be able to: - Plan and deliver art education lesson plans - Create a set of digital artifacts for teaching purposes.

-- Create a set of digital artifacts for teaching purposes. - b.
-A Studio Art Major will be able to: - Demonstrate competency of media specific processes and techniques - Communicate mature concepts based on knowledge of art history and contemporary criticism. - c.
+b.
+A Studio Art Major will be able to:

+- Demonstrate competency of media specific processes and techniques - Communicate mature concepts based on knowledge of art history and contemporary criticism. - c.
 A Graphic Design Major will be able to: - Engage in collaborative dialogue between client, audience, and designer. - Solve consumer centered communication problems from conceptual development through final execution.